matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Google and TFX offer tools to help monitor deployed models.
 Facets provides data visualization.

+## 19: Two-Phase Predictions

+Continue to provide a model in the case of reduced server availability (server or network is down) by putting part or all of the model on the "edge" (user) device.

+Examples:
+* Google Translate.
+There is a great example of reduced quality, but available, translations from the edge device.
+* Siri on iPhone.
+It would be expensive to constantly monitor audio over network listening for name.

+Smaller models typically work better for edge devices, but with possibly reduced accuracy.

+Quantization: convert a model to a smaller model.

+Clever little edge devices for around $100: Coral Edge TPU and Jetson Nano.

 ## Notes on running *.ipynb files on google colab

 Very few of the design pattern *.pynb files ran "out of the box" for me.